lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 **Interviewee 3:**

+Tell us a bit about your participant:

+My participant is a Cornell Student in their junior year studying math.

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.
 Roy majors in math.
 He is a junior.
 He's from China.